-Now perform the above operations at the opposite end of the line-section (Station B) without resetting the switches at Station A. This simulates a phase-to-ground fault ternal to the protected line-section.
+Now perform the above operations at the opposite end of the line-section (station B) without resetting the switches at Staion A. This simulates a phase-to ground fault external to the protected line-section.
 The fault detector, but not the operating element at B should pick up, and the operating element at A should reset.
-Restore test switches and E at Station A to normal (closed).
-The line conditions now represent a phase-toground fault fed from Station B only.
-The fault detector At A should reset and the operating element at B should pick up.
-Restore test switches D and E at Station B to normal, and both elements of the relay in the standard case, the above test can be performed using suitable external test switches.
+Restore test switches to normal (closed).
+The and E at Station A line conditions now represent a ground fault fed from Station B only. fault detector at A should reset and the operating element at B should pick up.
+Restore test switches D and E at Station B to normal, and both elements of the relay at Station B should reset.
+For the relay in the standard case, the above test can be performed using suitable external test switches.